planet-lia/lia-docs/content/getting-started.md

 ## Next up

-If you feel comfortable already you can start developing your own bot now.
+If you already feel comfortable you can start developing your bot on your own.
-Otherwise stay with us and we will show how you can greatly improve your bot in a matter of minutes.
+Otherwise stay with us and we will show how you can greatly improve your bot in a matter of minutes by teaching it how to aim.
-You are good to go!

 Next: **[Aiming at the opponent](/examples/aiming-at-the-opponent/)**